 Source: braisedanddeglazed.com

-Eggplant is a ubiquitous vegetable in India, used in many delicious curries to soak up all those spices.
-In this case, we’re using roasted eggplant to make a delightful dip mellowed with a dash of yogurt.
+In this recipe we’re using roasted eggplant to make a delightful dip mellowed with a dash of yogurt.

 The yogurt and eggplant blend with a few spices to create a mellow mixture that hums with smokiness.
 This is perfect for serving at the start of your meal with roti, naan, or even crostini!